Jesus and Mary Chain

 Before mid-century most of the roads on Prince Edward Island were dirt or clay, muddy when it rained, dusty when it was dry.
 The first paved road, two miles of it, was University Avenue in Charlottetown in 1930.
 “They eventually paved the road up to the church,” said Ida.
 “We used to say, ‘Meet me at the pave,’ which was where the pavement ended.”

 One of her aunts lived a few miles away in Cymbria on Route 242.
 She washed clothes by hand in a washtub and dried them on the line.
-There were thirteen children in the family.
+There were thirteen children in her family.
 They didn’t have running water or electricity.
+They had an outhouse.
 “When I went out to the well and pulled the bucket up, there was meat and butter in the bucket.
 That was their refrigeration.”

 “When did they get power and plumbing?”
 JT asked.